ashleybaxter/iamashley/_posts/2017-11-22-why-im-bootstrapping.md

 These were just a few of my thoughts.

 As well as the cash injection I wanted validation.
-Getting investment was like somebody saying, _"I believe you can do this."_.
+Getting investment was like somebody saying, _"I believe you can do this"_.
 After years of insurers rejecting me, my fragile ego craved validation.

 But I didn't get investment.

 After the initial disappointment, I felt OK about it.
 No, _really_.
 I trust the accelerator.
 I respect the people who made that decision.
 I _understand_ why they passed on investing.
 It wasn't right for them… and in hindsight it wasn't right for me.

 _Side note: You may be wondering why I didn't get investment.
 I think it was down to being a solo founder, not solving a big enough problem and being unclear on where the £25,000 would go.
-I'm sure there were other factors, too.)_
+I'm sure there were other factors, too._

 I had no desire to apply for other accelerators.
 I'd been on the fence about investment, so when it fell through my thoughts turned back to bootstrapping.